kwaldenphd/image-representation/README.md

 Q13: How low can you set the Quality before the the image is drastically altered (e.g., blocky edges, strange colors and “noise”)?
 What is the file size?
 What does the image look like for extremely low Qualities (e.g. 1-6)?

 Q14: Is it possible for certain images to be compressed (i.e. a quality less than 100) without visible loss?
 What can you conclude about the relationship between the compressed file size and visible image quality?

+Q15: Going back to our work with navigating the command line, open a Terminal on your laptop or desktop.
+Describe what you see.
+What is your user name?
+What is the root?

+Q16: When you use the `ls -l` command, can you decipher the information that is displayed?
+Watch https://youtu.be/exQNuYxqFpA to help decode the information.

+Q17: Take a few moments to reflect on your experience working in the command line.
+How does your navigation of the computer at the command line compare other ways of navigating a computer’s user interface?